mike-bricknell-barlow/wordpress-simple-webp-images/README.md

 ** Options **
  - Conversion quality - this can be set on the settings page at Settings -> Simple Webp Images.
 The quality value to be entered is a percentage - by default, this is set at 80%.
+ - HTML Output Buffering - when activated, allows the plugin to perform a find-and-replace on the HTML that WordPress has generated for output to the browser to replace image tags.
+This tends to perform the image tag replacement more reliably, but can cause issues with some themes.
+ - Lazy loading - when activated, generated <picture> tags are lazy-loaded.